-- Prep: Preheat your oven to 350 degrees F. Place cupcake liners in your muffin/cupcake pan.
+- Prep: Preheat your oven to 350℉.
+Place cupcake liners in your muffin/cupcake pan.

-- Frost the Cupcakes: Use a piping bag and piping tip, or an offset spatula or butter knife to frost your cupcakes.
+- Frost the Cupcakes: Use a piping bag and piping tip, or an offset spatula or butter knife to frost your cooled cupcakes.
 I used an Ateco 849 tip to create the large swirls pictured here.
 Pop a chocolate heart on top for extra flair!

 - Serve + Store: Enjoy immediately!
-Store cupcakes in an airtight container in the fridge.
-These are best within the first two days.
+Store frosted cupcakes in an airtight container in the fridge.
+These are best within the first 2-3 days.